Akin-Fola/pcos-symptom-notebook/README.md

 ```

 Runs at `http://localhost:8501`.
 With no API key set, it runs in **mock
-mode** — a simple keyword matcher stands in for Claude, so you can try the
+mode**.
+A simple keyword matcher stands in for Claude, so you can try the
 whole app for free.

 ## Running the tests